-One of the most popular reasons that people use turmeric is that the curcumin found in turmeric is a potent anti-inflammatory agent.
-Curcumin stops the activity of the principal protein that regulates inflammation, and the activity of other inflammatory chemicals.
+One of the most popular benefits of turmeric is that the curcumin found in it is a potent anti-inflammatory agent.
+Curcumin stops the activity of the principal protein that regulates inflammation and the activity of other inflammatory chemicals.
 One reason people choose to use turmeric instead of anti-inflammatory drugs is that it does not lead to gastric side effects.

 3. Prevents Blood Clots

 Because turmeric reduces inflammation, it also acts as an anticoagulant and antiplatelet treatment.
 Studies have shown that turmeric inhibits the development of blood clots because of its blood-thinning abilities.

 Research has shown that turmeric is comparable to Prozac in treating depression, and it can be used along with Prozac to boost the effects of this drug.
 As an anti-inflammatory, antioxidant, and neuroprotectant, turmeric aids in depressive disorders.